serhii-babich/html-accordion-tabs/README.md

 }
 ```

-Right here we are telling our accordion to occupy exactly full screen height and order all children in column flex layout.
+Right here we are telling our accordion to occupy exactly full-screen height and order all children in column flex layout.

 ```css
 .tab-container.full-height .tab-content {